Tech giants such as Google, Facebook seek to defer Indian digital tax - sources

 India and the United States remain at loggerheads over a wide array of tariffs.
 The digital tax has alarmed the U.S. government, which has reviewed it, but Washington is not immediately likely to raise concerns with New Delhi given priorities over the coronavirus, said a fourth source aware of the U.S. government's thinking.

-The U.S. Embassy in New Delhi did not respond to a request for comment.
+The U.S. Embassy in New Delhi referred Reuters queries to the Office of the United States Trade Representative (USTR) in Washington, which did not immediately respond.

 (Reporting by Aditya Kalra and Aditi Shah; Additional reporting by Aftab Ahmed; Editing by Euan Rocha and Pravin Char)